 Stories facilitate learning

-For generations, stories have been used to facilitate learning and understanding of the World around us, and as a result, we are hardwired to understand and retain stories.
-While we forget most of them almost immediately, ones that tap into our emotions, ones that we identify with, stay with us.
+Stories facilitate learning.
+They have been around for generations.
+Storytelling helps us understand the world around us.
+We love to understand and retain stories.
+While we forget most of them almost immediately, ones that tap into our emotions stay with us.

-For this reason, stories have been a part of several successful brand strategies, and there are several case studies to back this claim up.
+For this reason, stories have been a part of several successful brand strategies.
+There are several case studies to back this claim up.
 Look at this chart of the boost in shares for different brands on Facebook, after they introduced a brand character:

-With data present all around us, marketers can utilize brand narratives to introduce more authenticity in their stories and to strategically use platforms and tools to drive results with their stories.
+With data present all around us, marketers can utilize brand narratives to introduce more authenticity in their stories.
+Marketers can strategically use platforms and tools to drive results with their stories.

 Humanize your brand

 As social media becomes more popular, the interaction between audiences and brands become easier.
 Brands are continually using various social media platforms to become more approachable.
-This trend has led to the rise in the need for brands to come out of their cols, corporate images, and help audiences realize there are real people working behind the scenes.
+This trend has led to the rise in the need for brands to move beyond their standard corporate images.
+This helps audiences realize there are real people working behind the scenes.

-The two simplest ways to do this with storytelling are to either introduce the faces that work to make your brand what it is, or to tell a fictional story that highlights the unique selling proposition (USP) of your brand.
+The two simplest ways to do this with storytelling are to either introduce the faces that work to make your brand what it is.
+Tell a fictional story that highlights the unique selling proposition (USP) of your brand.
 Here’s a short guide on how to do both:

 When we talk about introducing the faces behind a brand, it refers to more than simply introducing your team on a camera.
-Instead, it refers to telling the story of your brand, communicating your vision, and talking about how you wish to make people’s lives better with your products.
+Instead, it refers to telling the story of your brand.
+Communicate your vision.
+Talk about how you wish to make people’s lives better with your products.

 Another way to humanize a brand is to show how the offering of the brand is making the everyday lives of people better.
 When Uber came to India, they understood that the new audience did not connect much with their existing “online cab service” image.

-They introduced the “Badhte Chalein” campaign, that literally translates to “keep moving forward”, and related it to the fact that each cab ride people take is ultimately “a step forward in the larger journey of their lives.”
+They introduced the “Badhte Chalein” campaign.
+This literally translates to “keep moving forward”, and related it to the fact that each cab ride people take is ultimately “a step forward in the larger journey of their lives.”

-The campaign was extremely well received and thanks to a series of ads and India’s most popular cricket player as their brand ambassador, Uber was able to capture a large share of the cab market in the country.
+The campaign was a success.
+Thanks to a series of ads and India’s most popular cricket player as their brand ambassador, Uber was able to capture a large share of the cab market in the country.

 Let your visuals do the talking